-Mathematics 050 is designed to meet the needs of the students entering The Ohio State University at the lowest placement level.
-This course will prepare students for 102 or 104.
+Mathematics 050 is designed to meet the needs of the students entering The Ohio State University at the lowest placement, course code T. This course will prepare students for 075 or 104.
+Math conditions are removed by completion of 050, 075 or 050, 104.

-Students are placed in Math 050 only if scores on the OSU Mathematics B Placement Test show serious mathematical difficulties.
-Often there are also serious difficulties in general scholastic aptitude indicated by low ACT composite scores.
-The typical student has had at most two years of high school mathematics, and there is usually a significant time gap in the student's math training.
-We assume that all students who take Math 050 will need at least a next mathematics course for their chosen major.
-An 050 student should go into 102 as a follow-up course unless their chosen major requires 148.
-The appropriate 050 follow-up course for a student needing 148 is 104.
+Typically students are placed in Math 050 only if scores on the OSU Mathematics B Placement Test show serious mathematical difficulties.
+Often serious difficulties in general scholastic aptitude are also indicated by low ACT composite scores.
+The typical student has had at most two years of high school mathematics.
+All students who take Math 050 will need at least a next mathematics course.

-Math 102 or Math 104
+Math 075 or Math 104